ISEE Dual Credit Program

 - Minimum cumulative high school GPA of 2.5 (unweighted or flat GPA).

 - Minimum college GPA of 2.5 (for returning students to the UNM Dual Credit Program and/or for new students who have taken dual credit courses at other institutions).
-Students with a UNM GPA of 2.5 -2.99 may take one course as a returning student.
-Students with a UNM GPA of 3.0 or higher may take up to two courses as a returning student.

 - Earned a "C" or better in all attempted college courses.
 Students who earn grades of C-, D+, D, D-, F, NC, or W in any college courses are ineligible to continue in the UNM Albuquerque/Main Dual Credit Program.